dannys42/pmfw/README.md

 This configures eth0 as the primary internet interface.
 And it allows Ping and NTP packets.
 It also allows webknocking to work.  (more on that below).

-/etc/pmfw/webknock.rules: Webknock.rules is a schell script that will be executed.
+/etc/pmfw/webknock.rules: Webknock.rules is a shell script that will be executed.
 Any output given will be included in the final generated rule set.
 This is a script allowing you to create any complexity of conditions you want.
 By default, this just allows ssh for the given IP: